 One API key, everywhere

 All four access methods — Python SDK, JavaScript SDK, CLI, and MCP — use the same API key.
-Generate one in the web app, and it works across all of them.
-Quotas are shared and metered in the same way regardless of which client you're using.
+The setup docs cover key creation and authentication, and the key works across all of them.
+Quotas are shared and metered the same way regardless of client.

 The blurring line between API and SQL

-Something interesting is happening.
-The gap between "call an API" and "query a database" is getting smaller.
+The line between "call an API" and "query a database" is getting less crisp.

 A SQL query might look like: